 East of the Mississippi there is one species of hummingbird.
 West of the Mississippi you may find six or seven species of hummers.
 It takes a bit of knowledge to tell them apart, especially the females and immatures.
 That challenge pales in comparison to trying to identify hummingbirds apart in Colombia, which has over 300 species!
 I haven’t been to Colombia, but I have been to Peru, Chile, Argentina, and Costa Rica, and was nearly overwhelmed by the choices in my field guides.

 Hummingbirds are unusual in several ways.
 Their wings swivel back and forth through the air, similar to our arm movements when treading water, allowing them to hover and fly backwards, nearly unique in the bird world.
 Their bills have evolved to reach nectar sources of flowers.
 Tropical hummingbird bills can be curved or straight and even longer than the bird’s body!
 To drink nectar, they don’t slurp it through their bill like a straw.
 The tongue, with many fine projections that absorb the sugar solution, is drawn up into the bill and squeezed out.
 I mentioned earlier that, if you feed hummingbirds, a 5:1 sugar solution is fine.
-Some recommend 4:1 but sugar may crystallize on the bill and cause bill rot and kill the bird, so 5:1 is safer.
-You can feed them as late in the year as you want; feeding them will not prevent their migration – not all of them migrate out of the Chico area, anyway.
+Some recommend 4:1 but sugar may crystallize on the bill and cause infection and kill the bird, so 5:1 is safer.
+You can feed them as late in the year as you want; feeding them will not prevent their migration.
 Red food coloring is not known to cause any health problems for the birds but there is no need to color the sugar water in your feeder; they will find it anyway, but some red color on the feeder is helpful.